 Diagnostic changes for individuals with autism

 In May of 2013, the American Psychiatric Association (APA) revised its Diagnostic and Statistical Manual (DSM-5).
 One of the revisions includes a change in the diagnostic terms used for individuals with autism.
 An individual previously diagnosed with a traditional term will keep his or her original diagnosis; however, following the implementation of the APA’s revision, individuals newly diagnosed with autism will receive an autism spectrum disorder or a social communication disorder diagnosis, as opposed to Asperger’s disorder, autistic disorder, PDD-NOS, or childhood disintegrative disorder.
 Impairments have been reduced to two domains, which include:

 - Restricted, repetitive behavior patterns, activities, or interests

 Each of these domains has three severity levels:

 - Requiring very substantial support

-The substantial rise in the number of individuals who have ASD makes autism awareness training essential for police officers, firefighters, emergency medical technicians (EMTs) and paramedics.
-There are autism training modules designed to assist first responders in recognizing and contending with the characteristics and behavioral symptoms of autism as well working with individuals with ASD.
+The substantial rise in the number of individuals who have ASD makes autism awareness for first responders essential training for police officers, firefighters, emergency medical technicians (EMTs), and paramedics.
+Consider providing your first responders with autism training modules designed to assist them in recognizing the characteristics and behavioral symptoms of autism as well working with individuals with ASD.

-Incorporating autism awareness training into the routine requirements for all first responders gives them the information they need to protect and serve the public, make optimal use of their time and avoid mistakes that could lead to negative media, lawsuits, morale issues and traumatic experiences for all of those involved.
+Incorporating autism awareness training into the routine requirements for all first responders gives them the information they need to protect and serve the public, make optimal use of their time, and avoid mistakes.
+This could help to avoid negative media, lawsuits, morale issues, and, above all, traumatic experiences for all of those involved.